-To this end, the ACP and scheme amendment establishes a new public benefit contributions framework that ensures additional development potential can only be approved when prerequisite amenity and design criteria are met and public benefit contributions are provided to the City.
+To this end, the ACP and scheme amendment establishes a new public benefit contributions framework that ensures additional development potential can only be approved when prerequisite amenity and design criteria are met (design standards become more stringent where additional development potential is sought) and public benefit contributions are provided to the City.
 The amount of additional floorspace that may be approved is directly related to the value of the public benefit contribution provided.

 As outlined above for each site in the ACP area, there are thresholds identified for additional development potential.
-To be eligible to achieve the additional development potential, criteria must be met including reduced floorplate size, consideration of amenity impacts and building design.
+To be eligible to achieve the additional development potential, criteria must be met including reduced floorplate size, consideration of amenity impacts and increased building design standards.
 A development then needs to provide a public benefit contribution proportional to the amount of additional plot ratio proposed.
-For example, a development with a plot ratio of 10.0 that is proposed on a site with base plot ratio limit of 8.0 would need to provide a contribution calculated using the formula provided in Schedule 9B to allow the additional plot ratio of 2.0 (i.e. 10.0 less 8.0).
+For example, a development with a plot ratio of 5.0 that is proposed on a site with base plot ratio limit of 4.0 would need to provide a contribution calculated using the formula provided in Schedule 9B to allow the additional plot ratio of 1.0 (i.e. 5.0 less 4.0).